pac4j/pac4j/documentation/blog/security-advisory-pac4j-jwt-jwtauthenticator.md

 - If you use the 6.x line: upgrade to **6.3.3** (or newer)

 No additional details will be shared in this post.

+This vulnerability was discovered by **CodeAnt AI Security Research Team, part of https://www.codeant.ai/, securityresearch@codeant.ai**.